SESMG/SESMG/README.md

 Download [here](http://ampl.com/dl/open/cbc/cbc-win64.zip)

 <u>Within this step there are two options: </u>
-- install the cbc-Solver on your whole operating system.
+- install the cbc-Solver on your whole operating system
-- copy and paste the downloaded executable two your **SESMG**-working directory.
+- copy and paste the downloaded executable two your **SESMG**-working directory

 #### For Linux: